Find Trade Colleges

 The following schools top our list of the Most Popular Online Mental & Social Health Services Associate Degree Colleges.

 Our analysis found Community College of Baltimore County to be the most popular school for mental & social health services students who want to pursue an online associate degree in the Middle Atlantic Region .
-CCBC is a fairly large public school located in the large suburb of Baltimore.
+CCBC is a fairly large public school located in the suburb of Baltimore.

 Of the 48 students majoring in mental health services at CCBC, 29% are male and 71% are female.